 Boo at the Zoo Nights

 Howl-O-Ween Fest at Purina Farms.
 Bring your kids and your dog to Purina Farms for Howl-O-Ween Fest, one of the biggest and most popular Halloween events in the region.
-You'll enjoy a costume party, fun carnival games, food trucks, music, face painting, storytelling, circus and magic shows, amazing canine performances, pony rides, inflatables, and more.
+You'll enjoy a costume party, fun carnival games, music, face painting, storytelling, circus and magic shows, amazing canine performances, pony rides, inflatables, and more.
 Wear your favorite costumes for the costume paw-ty!
 Be sure to stop by the live animal petting area too!
 Howl-O-Ween Fest will be held Oct.
 18-20 and Oct.
 25-27.
 No reservations are required.
 Click to get the details.